Dubosej1/blackjack-trivia/docs/basic-rules.md

 ## Objective of the Game

-The objective of the game is to have 21 total points a hand, or as close to 21 pts as possible, while beating DEALER's hand total.
+The objective of the game is to have 21 total points in a hand, or as close to 21 pts as possible, while beating DEALER's hand total.
 You can't go over 21 pts.

 ## Flow of the Game